trinhudo/trinhudo.github.io/research.md

   - From 2021 to *present*

 - **[Hamda Bouzabia](https://www.researchgate.net/profile/Hamda-Bouzabia-2)**
-  - *Topic:* Generative Learning-enabled Jamming Detection in Tactical Wireless Networks
+  - *Topic:* Generative Learning-based Jamming Detection in Tactical Wireless Networks
   - From 2021 to *present*

 # Alumni